 Malware, or malicious software, is hostile, intrusive, or annoying code that includes viruses, spyware, adware, worms, trojan horses, and other unwanted programs.

 Malware is written and released on a daily basis.
-Many of the more common malware morphs or changes frequently to make them more difficult to detect.
-Malware spreads rapidly and by many different ways: for example, via e-mail attachments; infected document files; Web sites that contain hostile code that can infect your computer through vulnerable browsers; and unprotected fileshares.
-Your computer may be vulnerable to virus attacks if you are not using antivirus software and updating it regularly.
-To protect your computer from malware, download free Symantec AntiVirus at https://downloads.its.psu.edu/ and be sure to set it up for automatic updates.
+Many of the more common types of malware change frequently, making these attacks more difficult to detect.
+Malware spreads rapidly and by many different channels, for example via email attachments, infected document files, websites that contain hostile code, and unprotected fileshares.
+To more effectively protect your computer from malware, be sure to use antivirus software, enable firewall capabilities, and regularly install antivirus updates.
+You can download free antivirus software at https://downloads.its.psu.edu/.
 Note that new computers often come with trial versions of antivirus software, and having two different antivirus programs installed on one computer can cause conflicts.
 Always uninstall the antivirus software that came on your computer before installing the Symantec software provided by Penn State.
-Follow the links below for instructions.
+Follow the links below for instructions..

 Spyware is often installed as a component of freeware programs, including some peer-to-peer (P2P) applications.
 To protect yourself from spyware, be cautious when downloading freeware or accepting free downloads.
 As with personal firewalls, there are anti-spyware programs for individual user machines that help in detecting and cleaning spyware from your system.
 Such programs are often free for home or individual use.
 Two common anti-spyware programs are Ad-Aware and Spybot.
 Learn more about spyware: